Sequential (company): 1981–1982: MIDI

-In 1981, Ikutaro Kakehashi, founder of the Japanese synthesizer company Roland, contacted Smith about creating a standardized means of synchronizing electronic instruments manufactured by different companies.
-Smith and Sequential engineer Chet Wood designed an interface using Roland's Digital Control Bus (DCB) as a basis.
+In 1981, Ikutaro Kakehashi, the founder of the Japanese synthesizer company Roland, contacted Smith about creating a standardized means of synchronizing electronic instruments manufactured by different companies.
+Smith and the Sequential engineer Chet Wood designed an interface using Roland's Digital Control Bus (DCB) as a basis.
 This standard was discussed and modified by representatives of Roland, Yamaha, Korg, and Kawai.
 The protocol was named Musical Instrument Digital Interface (MIDI) and unveiled by Kakehashi and Smith, who received Technical Grammy Awards in 2013 for their work.
 In 1982, Sequential released the Prophet 600, one of the first MIDI-equipped synthesizers.
+In 1984, they released the Drumtraks, one of the first drum machines with MIDI control.

 1987: Closure

-In 1987, Sequential Circuits went out of business.
-Smith blamed the decision to move to computer audio in 1985: "We were too small and under-capitalized, and we were a few years too early in the market ...
+In 1987 Sequential Circuits released their final product, the Prophet 3000 digital sampler.
+Only several dozen units were produced before the company went out of business.
+Smith blamed the closure on the decision to move to computer audio in prior years: "We were too small and under-capitalized, and we were a few years too early in the market ...
 It drained our resources, so by the time we pulled back to professional instruments, it was too late."

-Sequential Circuits was purchased by the Japanese corporation Yamaha; Yamaha shut it down in 1989, and released no products under its name.
-Smith moved to Korg, where he worked mainly on the Wavestation synthesizer.
+Sequential Circuits was purchased by the Japanese corporation Yamaha.
+They released no products under the Sequential name and shut it down in 1989, following the failure of the TX16W digital sampler.
+Smith and much of the development team moved to Korg, where they worked mainly on the Wavestation synthesizer.

 2002–2014: Dave Smith Instruments

-In 2002, after several years working on software synthesis, Smith opened a new company, Dave Smith Instruments, to build new hardware.
+In 2002, after several years of working on software synthesis, Smith opened a new company, Dave Smith Instruments, to build new hardware.
 Its first product was the Evolver synthesizer in 2002.
 In 2008, Dave Smith Instruments launched the Prophet '08, conceived as an affordable eight-voice analog synthesizer.

 2015–present: Return to Sequential and Focusrite acquisition

 In January 2015, Yamaha returned the Sequential Circuits brands to Smith in a goodwill gesture.
 This was at the encouragement of Kakehashi, who had worked with Smith to create MIDI.
-Kakehashi said: "I feel that it’s important to get rid of unnecessary conflict among electronic musical instrument companies.
+Kakehashi said: "I feel that it's important to get rid of unnecessary conflict among electronic musical instrument companies.
 That is exactly the spirit of MIDI.
 For this reason, I personally recommended that the President of Yamaha, Mr. Nakata, return the rights to the Sequential name to Dave Smith."

 In 2015, Sequential released the Prophet-6, followed in 2018 by the Prophet-X, which featured sample playback and digitally controlled oscillators.
 On August 31, 2018, the 40th anniversary of the Prophet-5, Dave Smith Instruments rebranded as Sequential.
-On September 30, 2020, Sequential announced an updated reissue of the original Prophet-5.
+In September 2020, Sequential announced an updated reissue of the original Prophet-5.
 Sequential reported revenues of $18.3 million in 2020.
-On 27, April 2021, Sequential announced that it had been acquired by the British audio technology company Focusrite.
-Smith died on 31 May, 2022.
+In April 2021, Sequential was acquired by the British audio technology company Focusrite.
+Smith died on May 31, 2022.